 Here are a few steps that the company must invest in so that it can effectively implement data warehousing:

 Every company is unique, and they have its own set of goals and objectives.
-If a company is in in its initial stage, its objectives are very different than when it would be in an established phase.
+If a company is in its initial stage, its objectives are very different than when it would be in an established phase.
 Companies require a good mix of sales, production, administration, and support personnel.
-Proper data analysis can help companies make important decisions like whether it is a good idea to improve resources like machines or staff personnel for growth.
+Proper data analysis can help companies make important decisions, like whether it is a good idea to improve resources like machines or staff personnel for growth.
 If the company invests in new campaigns and strategies, it will pay them well to know if they will work out as planned.
-While external forces might always change and never be controlled, data warehousing companies’ atlas should try to adapt and change to them in the best possible manner, like an atlas guiding their actions.
+While external forces may always change and remain beyond control, data warehousing companies should strive to adapt and respond to them in the best possible manner, like an atlas guiding their actions.

-Further, it is important to understand that different brands identify success in different manners.
+Further, it is essential to understand that different brands identify success differently.
 The main pillars of any organization include the owner, the president, and the managers.
 While the managers oversee the profit centers, they also have their areas of expertise and control.

 In addition, the managers in a company would also share personnel, contacts, sales opportunities, and resources to reach goals and ambitions effectively.
 By measuring different the health and growth of a sector, managers ensure the smooth running of the entire brand.
-While all people in the company enjoy gross profits, big decisions that affect them is normally taken at the top level.
-A small contract might sometimes require as much if not more hard work as a big contract.
-Also, sometimes many small contracts might contribute to as many profits as one large contract.
+While everyone in the company enjoys gross profits, big decisions that affect them are usually taken at the top level.
+A small contract might sometimes require as much, if not more, hard work as a big contract.
+Also, sometimes many small contracts might contribute as much profit as one large contract.
 Therefore, brands and companies must focus on tracking contracts and ensuring they objectively meet their goals.
-That is why companies must track various aspects of key performance indicators like units sold, net profits, gross profits, and customer target achieved, among others, to help companies maintain their growth trajectory.
-Data warehousing helps companies effectively track numeric data so that it can be used to realize their goals and objectives effectively.
+That is why companies must track key performance indicators like units sold, net profits, gross profits, and customer targets achieved, among others, to help companies maintain their growth trajectory.
+Companies use data warehousing to track numeric data to effectively realize their goals and objectives.

-Collection and analyze of information to help companies reach the said goal:
+2. Collection and analyze of information to help companies reach the said goal

 Such large amounts of data in the data warehouse structure will consume a lot of space.
-However,, as a the data warehouse will track performance over time, it means that data needs to be permanent and virtually available at all times.
-But then, this would require unlimited storage capacity,, which is impossible.
+However, as a data warehouse will track performance over time, data must be permanent and virtually available at all times.
+But then, this would require unlimited storage capacity, which is impossible.
 That is why it is possible to summarise and store data in different structures in data structures, thereby reducing the space it takes up in the entire structure.

 Conclusion – Data Warehousing